ThailanSwaity/Phronima/README.md

       cargo run -- sim ./examples/helloworld.phron
       cargo run -- com ./examples/helloworld.phron

-Currently, the compiled code will be written to a file called "program_comp.txt"

 # Memory
 Phronima uses an array of 256 bytes as its addressable "memory", with the remaining 29,744 cells of brainf*ck to be used as a stack